I’m No Angel (#ImNoAngel) by Lane Bryant is a good example of Movement Marketing

 Develop a strategy for movement marketing by understanding the insights and motivations behind public and consumer preferences and behaviours.

 Create a platform and use it to declare the movement.
+This can be both online and offline.
 Manifest your movement both internally within your company and externally with your stakeholders.

 Find a way to unite your provocateurs, launch the movement, test it and adapt it along the way.
 This can be done through a pivotal activity or event.

-Employ the tools of communication (eg social media channels like Facebook, blogs, Twitter, Foursquare, Youtube, as well as mainstream media) to go massive.
+Employ the tools of communication (eg social media channels like Facebook, blogs, Twitter, WhatsApp, YouTube, as well as mainstream media) to go massive.
 Build the communications infrastructure in advance to ensure that you are ready to generate waves.

 Lance Armstrong partners Nike for Livestrong (source of image)